Raising a teenager is tough, but your teen is more capable than you think.

 If they’re doing well, include the interior in this task as well.

-This is a great chore for a teenager to start doing themselves as chances are, they’ll be learning to drive the car sometime in the future.
+This is a great chore for a teenager to start doing themselves, as chances are, they’ll be learning to drive a car sometime in the future.
 It may already be happening!
 It’s an easy way to teach the importance of having a little pride in their belongings.

 A chore chart can be a great tool for your teen to keep track.